Gendered impact of the COVID-19 pandemic: The serious impacts of the pandemic on gender inequalities

-Moreover, it is important to note that poor hygienic conditions in underdeveloped countries such as the Dominican Republic, where there is also a gender, class, and ethnic gap, complicate the whole process of COVID-19 prevention.
+Moreover, poor hygienic conditions in underdeveloped countries such as the Dominican Republic, where there is also a gender, class, and ethnic gap, complicate the whole process of COVID-19 prevention.
 Not all households have access to some basic necessities.
 In the Dominican Republic, 46% of households do not have access to safe drinking water.
 Only 44.9% receive drinking water at home every 2 or 3 days.

 Changes in employment during the lockdown

 In Spain before lockdown, employment rates were higher for men and only 13% of them were unemployed, compared with almost 28.6% of women.
 About 7% of men and women were left without work during lockdown, while 16.8% of men and 18% of women were dismissed.
 At the time of the survey, 63.5% of men were working, compared to 45.9% of women.

 In the United States 2.5 million women had left the workforce by February 2021, which Vice President Kamala Harris called a "national emergency".